GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/upgrade_items.md

 # ME Device Upgrades

-These upgrades allow you to replace normal ME devices with their extended version without breaking them.
+These upgrades allow you to replace normal ME devices with their extended versions without breaking the devices.

 <Row>
 <ItemImage id="extendedae:pattern_provider_upgrade" scale="4"></ItemImage>